LiskArchive/lips/proposals/lip-state-model.md

 ## Rationale

 Each module registered in a chain maintains a separate key-value map.
+These key-value maps are then combined into a single global storage.
 In this LIP, we specify how the entries of the key-value map are inserted in a sparse Merkle tree (introduced in [LIP 0039][LIP-SMT]), the state tree.
 The state root is then set to the root of the state tree.
 The key-value entries of the map are specified in the respective modules.